Back to all articles

 Buses

-Parking outside tenement properties on residential streets varies significantly by area.
-Streets in Hillhead, Hyndland, and parts of Shawlands and Dennistoun can be tightly parked at the best of times.
-Glasgow City Council operates a range of parking control zones across the city — checking whether your street has restrictions and whether a parking dispensation or bay suspension is needed before the move avoids fines and access issues on the day.
-A house or apartment removal service experienced with Glasgow’s tenement properties will understand these access questions from the outset and can advise on what to expect.
+Parking on residential streets varies considerably.
+Parts of Hillhead, Hyndland, Shawlands, and Dennistoun are tightly parked at the best of times.
+Glasgow City Council runs controlled parking zones across much of the inner city and removal vehicles need either a dispensation or a formal bay suspension depending on the street.
+Sorting this before the move avoids fines and blocked access on the day.
+A man and van service that works regularly in Glasgow will know the parking requirements and can advise when you book.

-The cost of living is lower than in comparable UK cities — rents and house prices are meaningfully below Manchester, Bristol, or Edinburgh, while the quality of the housing stock (particularly the Victorian tenement flats) is often higher than people expect for the price.
-For anyone considering a move to Scotland more broadly, Glasgow offers the strongest employment base and the widest range of amenities, while Edinburgh provides a different character and a somewhat higher cost of living.
+The cost of living is lower than most comparable UK cities.
+Rents and prices are below Manchester, Bristol, and Edinburgh.
+The Victorian tenement flats in the better neighbourhoods are often larger and better proportioned than people expect for what they cost.
+For anyone considering Scotland, Glasgow has the stronger employment base and wider range of amenities.
+Edinburgh is a different character at a higher price.

 Written by